 A few years ago, we decided to put life on hold and travel all over the world to places we never thought we’d have a chance to see.
 This turned out to be the beginning of our love for travel and New Zealand would be the first place we would return to.

 Because of some flexibility with the Alaska award program, we were also able to layover in Fiji to do some diving as well.

-After being approved for the AMEX Business Platinum 100,000 point bonus (now expired), we also decided to travel a little out of the way since we found seats on Singapore Airlines in Suites Class that would take us to Japan.
+After being approved for the AMEX Business Platinum 100,000 point bonus, we also decided to travel a little out of the way since we found seats on Singapore Airlines in Suites Class that would take us to Japan.